shobit000/netflix/README.md

 # netflix

-this is a netflix clone repo
+this is a netflix clone repo frontend using typescript and react